421 SW 6th Avenue, Suite 500, Portland, OR 97204

 A universally accessible city is a more livable city for all persons, and represents a new paradigm of how we thrive in a city and respect its diversity.

-This is a list of the Portland Commission on Disability's April 2014 meetings.
+This is a list of the Portland Commission on Disability's June and July 2014 meetings.

 There are currently four vacancies on the Portland Commission on Disability and a new member recruitment is underway.